 Fish smells can be one of the worst car odours to eliminate.
-But where do they come from and more importantly, how do you get rid of them?
+But where do they come from, and, more importantly, how do you get rid of them?
 WhoCanFixMyCar has a few solutions

 Guide to fishy smells:

-If you do it yourself at home, a great DIY remedy, is white vinegar and baking soda.
+If you do it yourself at home, a great DIY remedy is white vinegar and baking soda.
 Create the mixture then apply it heavily to the smelly area, leave it to soak in a while then soak up whatever of the mixture is left.

-If the stain is in your car seat or floor, you can rent handheld Vaxing equipment from most supermarkets - they'll give your upholstery the ultimate clean!
+If the stain is on your car seat or floor, you can rent handheld Vaxing equipment from most supermarkets - they'll give your upholstery the ultimate clean!
 Smell still lingering?
 There are experts out there for upholstery repair, who can also replace sections of your cars fabric surfaces if necessary.

 Antifreeze can smell fishy and may leak into your car through the heating system.